Furikuda/bork/docs/deployment/central-backup-server.rst

 As this section only describes a simple and effective setup it could be further enhanced when supporting (a limited set) of client supplied commands.
-A wrapper for starting `borg serve` could be written.
-Or borg itself could be enhanced to autodetect it runs under SSH by checking the `SSH_ORIGINAL_COMMAND` environment variable.
+A wrapper for starting `bork serve` could be written.
+Or bork itself could be enhanced to autodetect it runs under SSH by checking the `SSH_ORIGINAL_COMMAND` environment variable.
 This is left open for future improvements.

-When extending ssh autodetection in borg no external wrapper script is necessary and no other interpreter or application has to be deployed.
+When extending ssh autodetection in bork no external wrapper script is necessary and no other interpreter or application has to be deployed.

 See also